Can you give me a quick overview of Gibault Catholic High School?

 What extra-curricular activities are offered?

 Gibault has something for you whether you are artistic, athletic, a math whiz or love the idea of singing on stage!
 Students are encouraged to choose from over 25 clubs and 15 sports.
-In fact, 80% of our student body is involved in at least one sport.
+In fact, 91% of our student body is involved in one or more activities.

 Can I visit the campus?

 Yes.
 We encourage visitors to tour our campus during school hours when they can see Gibault in action.
 And, for prospective students, we recommend spending a day on campus shadowing an existing student through classes and activities.
-You can schedule a tour or shadow online, by calling our office, or by emailing Patricia Herzing, Director of Enrollment, at firstname.lastname@example.org.
+You can schedule a tour or shadow online, by calling our office, or by emailing Kelly Day, Director of Enrollment, at email@example.com.